Use to summarize this article

 A new senior hire wants a flag in the ground.
 A VP of Marketing or CMO arriving from a bigger company often wants to make a mark fast, and the brand is the most visible thing to change.
 It signals ownership.
 It is also, more often than not, a detour around the slower work of building demand.

 Competitor envy.
-You raised eight million, you open three competitor sites, and you feel small.
+You raised the round, you open three competitor sites, and you feel small.
 Except you are small.
 And the competitors who look more polished than you are not automatically growing faster than you.
 Polish is not traction.

 The product genuinely changed.
 This is the only one on the list that holds up, and it gets its own section below.